DoTheEvo/ansible-arch/README.md

     * logrotate - if need to prevent logs from growing
 * check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services
+* network setup changes
+  * change systemd network config, using mac insted of interface name, this avoids issues on hardware changes
+  * disable DNSSEC that was enabled in september 2025
+  *
 * install micro text editor, copy config, keybinds, syntax highlight set micro as the default editor in `.bashrc`